berwynhoyt/lua-yottadb/blog/lua-efficiency-blog.md

 ## YDB API overhead: a suggestion

 After all this work, why is M still faster?
 I suspect that lua-yottadb is now about as fast as it can get.
 So why is database traversal in Lua still 30% slower than M (on our server), when a basic for-loop in [Lua](https://github.com/berwynhoyt/lua-yottadb/blob/blog_efficiency/blog/forloop.lua) is 17× as fast as [M](https://github.com/berwynhoyt/lua-yottadb/blob/blog_efficiency/blog/forloop.m)?
-My hunch was that there are subscript conversion overheads on the M side of the M-C API, that M doesn't incur since YottaDB includes both a database and a complete implementation of the M language.
-I had a chat with [Bhaskar](https://gitlab.com/ksbhaskar), founder of YottaDB, and he was able to confirm my hunch, as follows.
+My hunch was that there are subscript conversion overheads on the YottaDB side of the YottaDB-C API, that M doesn't incur since YottaDB includes both the YottaDB database and a complete implementation of the M language.
+I had a chat with [Bhaskar](https://gitlab.com/ksbhaskar), founder of YottaDB, and he was able to confirm my hunch.

-YDB keeps its values in what it calls 'mvals'.
-This is a C struct that can store multiple representations of the same value (number and string), with a bitfield that tells the system which representations are stored.
-When a value is needed in a new representation, it is converted and stored in the mval.
-This prevents repeated conversion between representations.
-However, since the C API does not expose mvals, conversion can add overhead to both the call and the return.

-YottaDB also manages its own garbage collection that knows about mvals.
-So when data is passed to YottaDB, it needs to be copied into memory that is owned by YDB.
-Thus, mvals could only be shared with Lua if there were tight integration of memory management, that was strictly enforced.
-To do otherwise would risk database commits using incorrect data.
+Since YottaDB includes both the database engine and the M runtime system, it can make optimizations that another language runtime system cannot make when accessing the database.
+At a high level, that is why database access from non-M languages can get close to M, but cannot quite match it.

+For example, since a value can have multiple representations, e.g., 1234 can be both a string as well as a number, with a cost to convert between representations, YottaDB stores metadata about data that includes the representations it already has.
+This is a classic trade-off of space for speed.
+This, and other optimizations, give M an edge over other languages when accessing YottaDB.

+However, while database access specifically may be faster in M, performance should always be considered in the context of complete applications, any of which will execute a substantial amount of logic other than just database access.
+The fact that a basic for loop in Lua is so much faster than one in M may suggest that a complete application coded in Lua will outperform an equivalent application coded in M. So, my employer and I, as well as YottaDB, consider this exercise to be a success.

-My work on this project suggests a possible avenue for a YDB API enhancement that may be worth considering.
-Given that languages like Lua and Python access data through node objects, one possibly way to improve performance would be for YDB to expose a function to **cache** a subscript array, storing it as mvals within M:
+My work on this project suggests a possible avenue for an enhancement to YDB itself that may be worth considering.
+Given that languages like Lua and Python access data through node objects, one possibly way to improve performance would be for YDB itself to expose a function to **cache** a subscript array, storing it as mvals within YDB:

 ```c
 handle = ydb_cachearray("demographics", "country", "person", "3", "gender")
 ```

-This would return a handle to that cache-array, which could then be supplied to subsequent YDB API calls as the root operating node, instead of the GLVN, `varname`.
+This would return a handle to that YDB-owned cache-array, which could then be supplied to subsequent YDB API calls as the root operating node, instead of the GLVN, `varname`.
 This would allow rapid access to the same database node, or rapid iteration through subnodes, without having to re-convert all 5 subscripts on every call.

 Of course, this is just a theory.
 Profiling would first be needed to check whether this conversion process is the actual cause of the speed differential, and how much this solution would typically help.